laughingman7743/ecr-cli/README.rst

       Build an image from a Dockerfile.

     Options:
-      -t, --tag TEXT
+      -t, --tag TEXT              Name and optionally a tag in the `name:tag` format.
-      --dockerfile PATH           Name of the Dockerfile (Default is ‘PATH/Dockerfile’).
+      --dockerfile PATH           Name of the Dockerfile (Default is `PATH/Dockerfile`).
+      --configfile PATH           Name of the ECR configuration file (Default is `PATH/.ecr.yml`).
       --cache / --no-cache        Use cache when building the image.
       --rm / --no-rm              Remove intermediate containers after a successful build.
       --force-rm / --no-force-rm  Always remove intermediate containers.